rtcwmp-com/rtcwPro/README.md

 ![Alt tag](Assets/rtcwpro.png?raw=true "Title")

-Return to Castle Wolfenstein Mod/Engine - based on OSPx/xMod (created by Nate) with additions from RtcwPub, ioRtcw, Enemy Territory, ETPub, and other Q3 mods
+Return to Castle Wolfenstein Mod/Engine - based on OSPx/xMod (created by Nate) with additions from RtcwPub, ioRtcw, Enemy Territory, ET Legacy, ETPub, and other Q3 mods

 Main objective: create a competition mod similar to OSP with updates for tournaments and pugs